AkinwoleAdam/NoteKeeper-App/README.md

 # NoteKeeper-App
-This is a Django Project to keep notes online and in the cloud
+This is a Django Project to keep notes online and in the cloud.